-David Asper, Chair and Trustee
+David Asper, Q.C., Trustee

-Through his philanthropy, Asper has provided the lead gifts to establish the David & Ruth Asper Research Centre at the Pan Am Clinic Foundation and the David Asper Centre for Constitutional Rights at the University of Toronto.
-The David Asper Centre has participated in and supported many of Canada’s recent leading cases involving the Charter of Rights and Freedoms.
+Through his philanthropy, Mr. Asper provided lead gifts to establish the David & Ruth Asper Research Centre at the Pan Am Clinic Foundation in Winnipeg and the David Asper Centre for Constitutional Rights at the University of Toronto.
+The David Asper Centre has supported many of Canada’s recent leading cases involving the Charter of Rights and Freedoms.